Classification theorem and properties of singular solutions to the Tolman-Oppenheimer-Volkoff equation: Thermodynamics of gravitating systems

-First, we summarize some thermodynamic properties of self-gravitating systems in equilibrium \cite{KM75, SavAn14}.
+First, we summarize some thermodynamic properties of gravitating matter in equilibrium \cite{KM75, SavAn14}.

-We consider a static globally hyperbolic spacetime $M = {\pmb R}\times \Sigma$ with four-metric
+We consider a static, globally hyperbolic spacetime $M = {\pmb R}\times \Sigma$ with four-metric

-expressed in terms of the spatial coordinates $x^i$ and the time coordinate $t$. $L$ is the lapse function, and $h_{ij}$ is a $t$-independent Riemannian three-metric on the surfaces $\Sigma_t$ of constant $t$.
-The time-like unit normal on $\Sigma_t$ is $n_{\mu}= L \partial_{\mu}t$ and the extrinsic curvature tensor on $\Sigma_t$ vanishes.
+expressed in terms of the spatial coordinates $x^i$ and the time coordinate $t$.
+The time coordinate $t$ defines a spacelike foliation on $M$ in terms of spacelike surface $\Sigma_t$. $L$ is the lapse function, and $h_{ij}$ is a $t$-independent Riemannian three-metric on $\Sigma_t$.
+The time-like unit normal on the foliation is $n_{\mu}= L \partial_{\mu}t$ and the extrinsic curvature tensor on $\Sigma_t$ vanishes.

 Let $C \subset \Sigma$ be a compact spatial region, with boundary $B = \partial C$. $C$ contains an isotropic fluid in thermal and dynamical equilibrium, described by the stress-energy tensor

 where $\rho(x)$ and $P(x)$ are the energy density and the pressure, respectively.